Dieudonn\'e theory for $n$-smooth group schemes: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Vladimir Drinfeld, Matt Emerton, Luc Illusie, Keerthi Madapusi, Akhil Mathew, and Shubhodip Mondal for helpful conversations and comments.
+Thanks also to the anonymous referee for their comments.
 Special thanks to Vladimir Drinfeld for useful comments on an earlier draft of this paper and to Matt Emerton for his guidance and encouragement.

-C.\ K.\ was supported by the National Science Foundation Graduate Research Fellowship under Grant No.\ 2140001.
+C.K.\ was supported by the National Science Foundation Graduate Research Fellowship under Grant No.\ 2140001.
+J.M.\ was supported by the National Science Foundation under Award No. 2503534.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.